 Very large ethane carrier

-Ethane Crystal is the first of six very large ethane carrier (VLEC) vessels being built by Samsung Heavy Industries (SHI), for Reliance Industries (Reliance).
+Ethane Crystal is the first of six very large ethane carrier (VLEC) vessels built by Samsung Heavy Industries (SHI) for Reliance Industries (Reliance).
 It is the world’s first VLEC and has a similar size to existing very large gas carrier (VLGC) class ships.

-The Ethane Crystal VLEC vessel is capable of carrying ethane and liquid petroleum gas (LPG).
+The Ethane Crystal VLEC vessel can carry ethane and liquid petroleum gas (LPG).
 It serves as a more economically viable platform for large-scale ethane transportation.

 In September 2014, Wärtsilä was awarded a contract by Reliance to deliver gas handling systems for six ethane carriers.

-Mitsui O.S.K.
-Lines (MOL) entered an agreement with Reliance in December 2014 to operate and maintain six VLEC vessels, which would be used to transport liquefied ethane from the US to India.
+Mitsui OSK Lines (MOL) entered an agreement with Reliance in December 2014 to operate and maintain six VLEC vessels, which are used to transport liquefied ethane from the US to India.
 Under the agreement, MOL also supervises the construction of six vessels at SHI’s Geoje Shipyard in South Korea.

 Reliance placed an order with SHI for six VLEC vessels in July 2014.
 Each vessel is estimated to cost approximately $120m.

-The first vessel in the series, Ethane Crystal, was christened in October 2016 and delivered to Reliance in November 2016.
-The second VLEC, Ethane Emerald, is expected to be delivered by the end of 2016, while the remaining vessels are scheduled to be delivered in 2017.
+The first vessel in the series, Ethane Crystal, was christened in October 2016 and delivered to MOL in November 2016.
+The second VLEC, Ethane Emerald, was delivered by the end of 2016, while the remaining vessels Ethane Opal, Ethane Pearl, Ethane Sapphire and Ethane Topaz were delivered in 2017.

 The vessel has a length of 227.85m, a breadth of 36.49m, a draft of 11.5m and a gross tonnage of 57,494t.

-The state-of-the-art ethane carrier is designed to safely transport ethane and LPG, and offers a cargo carrying capacity of 87,000m³.
+The state-of-the-art ethane carrier is designed to safely transport ethane and LPG, and offers a cargo-carrying capacity of 87,187.367m³.

 The pressure-resistant membrane system is designed to absorb the energy resulting from the movement of liquid during transportation.